When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 Instead of earning, they were spending.
 Hard.
 Reports show the division burned €1.5 billion…the kind of reversal that sends quiet shudders through even the most diamond-studded boardrooms.

-The gilded bottle had cracked.
-And the sparkle had gone flat.
+The gilded bottle had cracked and the sparkle had gone flat.

 Luxury Wine in the Age of Disillusionment